 - Your brain is getting an auditory workout: When you experience hearing loss, those parts of your brain tasked with interpreting sounds can often suffer from fatigue, stress, or atrophy.
 Wearing a hearing aid can keep the audio centers of your brain limber and healthy, which in turn can help minimize certain tinnitus symptoms you may be experiencing.

 The Benefits of Modern Hearing Aids

 Modern hearing aids are smart.
 In part, that’s because they incorporate the latest technologies and hearing assistance algorithms.
 But the effectiveness of modern hearing aids is achieved in part because each device can be refined and calibrated on a patient-per-patient basis (sometimes they recalibrate based on the level of background noise).

 Customizing hearing aids means that the sensitivity and output signals can easily be calibrated to the specific hearing levels you might have.
 The better your hearing aid works for you, the more likely they are to help you mask the buzzing or humming from tinnitus.

 Whether a hearing aid is your best option for treating your tinnitus is something you and your hearing specialist will likely discuss–and the answer will probably depend on your level of hearing loss.
 If you haven’t experienced any hearing loss, you’ll still have available treatments for your tinnitus.
 That could mean custom-created masking devices, cognitive-behavioral therapy, or medication.

-However, if you’re one of the many people out there who happen to have both hearing loss and tinnitus, your hearing aids may be able do the old two-birds-one-stone thing.
-Treating your hearing loss with a good pair of hearing aids can often stop your tinnitus–or, at least, help you ignore any ringing or buzzing you might hear.
+However, if you’re one of the many people out there who happen to have both hearing loss and tinnitus, a pair of hearing aids may be able to do the old two-birds-one-stone thing.
+Treating your hearing loss with a good pair of hearing aids can often stop tinnitus from making your life miserable.